This article offers some guidance on how to use your pub EPOS system to manage your stock.

 Accurate stock tracking on your EPOS can also reduce or remove external stock taking costs, and even cut down the time spent placing orders by having your POS System calculate what you need.

 The benefits are clear, but many publicans struggle to track stock effectively using their EPOS and then have to rely exclusively on external stock takers.
-Getting a stock tracking system in place can difficult, especially if you don’t have the right system in place or you don’t follow the right steps in getting started.
+Getting a stock tracking system in place can difficult, especially if you don’t have the right system in place (EPOS systems for pubs need to be built to handle the complexities of measures, recipes and ingredients) or you don’t follow the right steps in getting started.

 This article aims to provide some guidance to help you start tracking stock successfully on your EPOS.
 The below is written with reference to functionality offered by BarTab EPOS, that not every system will have.
-However, the principles should apply to most modern, pub-focused systems.
+However, the principles should apply to most modern, pub EPOS systems.

 Ensure Product Set Up is Correct